ROC-HCI/UFNet/README.md

 # UFNet
-Official Github repository for the paper "Accessible, At-Home Detection of Parkinson’s Disease via Multi-Task Video Analysis"
+Official Github repository for the paper "Accessible, At-Home Detection of Parkinson’s Disease via Multi-Task Video Analysis".
+The paper has been accepted at AAAI 2025 and the published version will appear soon.
+Until then, please refer to the arxiv version: https://arxiv.org/abs/2406.14856

 **Data Description**